acutesoftware/dotfiles/misc_linux_scripts.md

     FROM information_schema.TABLES where table_name like 'as_%' or table_name like 'sys_%'
     GROUP BY table_name;

+Get a list of column names for a table

+    select * from information_schema.columns where table_name = 'as_task';

 Show usage in log file grouped by date

     select DATE_FORMAT(log_date, '%Y-%m'), count(*) from sys_log group by DATE_FORMAT(log_date, '%Y-%m') order by 1;